brendanzab/odyssey-engine-old/README.md

-# glfwvbo
+# Odyssey Engine

-TODO: project description
+An experimental game engine written in D.

 # Instructions

+Note: I've only built this on OSX!

+1. Go to the `test` directory
-1. Edit the makefile to match your system's configuration
+2. Edit the makefile to match your system's configuration
-2. Build the project: `$ make`
+3. Build the project: `$ make`
-3. ...then run it: `$ make run`
+4. ...then run it: `$ make run`
+5. Alternatively, build and run in one step using `$ make br`

-If you use Sublime Text, for convenience I've set it up so that it points to the Derelict3 and Phobos directories on my machine.
-You'll probably want to change those as well.
+If you use Sublime Text, for my own convenience I've set up a project that points to the Derelict3 and Phobos directories on my machine.
+You'll probably want to change those paths depending on where you placed them on your system.

 # Dependencies